GS1 DataMatrix

 What is the difference between normal Datamatrix and the GS1 Datamatrix?

 GS1 Datamatrix is regulated by the GS1 global standards body.
-It uses a Funtion 1 Symbol Character (FNC1) at the beigning of it's code that acts a special start squence that differentiates it from a normal Datmatrix.
+It uses a Function 1 Symbol Character (FNC1) at the beginning of its code that acts as a special start sequence that differentiates it from a normal Datmatrix.

 The GTIN-14 is only for groupings of the same items.
 In other words, all products contained in the carton/case are identical.